-Note: If you would like to suggest organizations or resources to add to this list, please contact us at erin(at)girlsthatcreate.com.
+Girls That Create has put together a list of resources for families with girls who wish to become filmmakers and have careers in film.
+If you would like to suggest organizations or resources for this list, don’t hesitate to contact us at erin(at)girlsthatcreate.com.
 Thank you.

 Alliance for Women Film Composers (AWFC): Strives to support and celebrate the work of women composers through advocacy and education.

 Austin Film Festival Young Filmmakers Program: Dedicated to fostering creativity in the next generation of storytellers.

 Black Girl Film School: A 501(c)3 non profit education foundation that offers quality face to face and online film production programs for females interested in pursuing a career path in TV and film.